Peanut Brittle Adds Flare to a Plain Buttermilk Pie

 Single Pie Crust

 1 1/2 cups buttermilk

 3 eggs, well beaten

 Line your pie plate with crust.
 Make your own favorite recipe, purchase a crust or if you like here is my recipe.
-In large bowl mix together sugar and flour.
-In second bowl add buttermilk, melted butter, beaten eggs, and vanilla.
+In a large bowl mix together sugar and flour.
+In the second bowl add buttermilk, melted butter, beaten eggs, and vanilla.
 Whisk well.
 Make well in sugar and flour, pour in the buttermilk mixture, blend.

 2 cups whipping cream